tanvinator/Analyze_International_Debt_Statistics/README.md

 # **Dataset**

 The table international_debt can be found on the international_debt database, which can be accessed using SQL and Python in Jupyter Notebook.
-Access to the database is restricted.
 The sample table (first 10 rows) looks like this:

 <img width="506" alt="image" src="https://user-images.githubusercontent.com/58279797/153732671-c8bef5cd-b667-40fd-b2a5-55ca4d0cd2ec.png">